 Miradouro da Graça

 Combine a €5 lunch with million dollar views at Miradouro da Graça.
 The permanent kiosk here has a neat little kitchen, making it a simple, no-fuss spot to stop for lunch in the sunshine.
-While I think the views from Miradouro da Senhora do Monte are better, the panoramic views from Miradouro da Graça are almost as good.
+While I think the best views of Lisbon are from Miradouro da Senhora do Monte, views from Miradouro da Graça are almost as good.
 Plus, it’s more likely you’ll stumble upon this one while exploring on foot or riding the famous Tram 28.

 While you’re there, try to pop into Convento da Graça, which is just behind the lookout.
 There’s a huge hall filled with stunning scenes of blue-and-white tiles.
 Heaven.